RITlug/ritlug.github.io/README.md

 ### Header Height

-The default header in Material Design Lite is too large on desktop so we've shrank it.
+The default header in Material Design Lite is too large on desktop so we've shrunk it.
 If you want to change the header height, do the following:

 1. Open `css/styles.css`
 2. Search for `.mdl-demo .mdl-layout__header-row {`.